Rutgers Biology Day

 • You will have 8-10 minutes for your talk and 5-7 minutes for questions.
 We will keep to schedule, so please practice your talk timing.
 Dr. Fried will have a one-minute warning sign that he will lift in the back of the room to alert you at the 9-minute mark

-• This size of a talk should be no longer than 4-10 slides.
-You have freedom to how you present, but we recommend having a clear introduction, hypothesis, results, data interpretation, conclusions, and thank you/acknowledgement slides.
+• This size of a talk should be no longer than 5-10 slides.
+You have freedom to present how you wish, but we recommend having a clear introduction, hypothesis, results, data interpretation, conclusions, and thank you/acknowledgement slides.

 • We will use the above ABRCMS rubric for judging.